byuccl/bitrec/fuzzer/readme.md

 - Final output products (the database entries derived by the fuzzer) will be found in `artix7/xc7a100ticsg324-1L/db/db.DSP_L.json` where the actual bit numbers for the various features have been filled in.
 - Errors such as "*Site <xxx> cannot be sitetype ...*" are expected at the beginning of the fuzzer.

-The first time you run a fuzzer for a family the program `get_db.tcl` will be run, which will generate the required file structure, as well as 4 json dictionaries for the fuzzer to use.
+The first time you run the fuzzer for a family the program `get_db.tcl` will be run, which will generate the required file structure, as well as 4 json dictionaries for the fuzzer to use.
 These files can be found in `artix7/xc7a100ticsg324-1L/db/vivado-db`.
 Of the 30 minutes of time mentioned above, about half is for creating this initial file structures and the four files.
 Subsequent runs do not require this step.

 ## 1.3 File Structure
 After completing the above run, the following file structure will result: